TIGRLab/datman-dashboard/README.md

 changes should be made in ansible not directly to the server.

 #### Backups
-Currently we dump the entire database nightly at 12:30 am and store this at /mnt/backup on srv-postgres.
-We keep three weeks worth of backups.
-TIGRsrv is configured to copy the backups and store them at /mnt/backup/dashboard.
+Ansible configures a cron job (`/etc/cron.d/dashboard_bkup`) that will dump the entire database nightly and store the result in `/mnt/backup` on srv-postgres.
+We currently keep three weeks worth of backups.
+TIGRsrv is configured to copy the backups and store them at `/mnt/backup/dashboard`.
 So we should have two copies at all times.